 - Co-pays for the surgeries are payable at the time the

 forms are completed and the veterinary appointment is

 made.
-Payment is by exact change or checks; we do not
+Payment is by exact change only - we no longer

 - It is the responsibility of the pet owner to have the dog or

 cat at the veterinary clinic the morning of the surgery by

 the designated time.
 The only time an appointment can